Duke Vin (1928–2012)

 Early career

-It was in the early 1950s that Vincent George Forbes, or Duke Vin as he became known professionally, began his music career.
+Vincent George Forbes, or Duke Vin as he became known professionally, began his music career in the early 1950s.
 He started out working for Tom The Great Sebastian – one of the first major sound systems in Jamaica.

-Later that decade, he moved to London, introducing England to Jamaican rhythm & blues through his own sound system, which was the first in the UK.
+Later that decade, the Duke moved to London, introducing England to Jamaican rhythm & blues through his own sound system, which was the very first in the UK.
+One need only note the continued significance of sound systems to Notting Hill Carnival to realise the importance of this contribution to Black British culture.

-During the 1960s, Duke Vin helped popularise ska, which he spun at some of London’s top West End clubs: the original Marquee club on Oxford Street, its new premises on Wardour Street, and The Flamingo, also on Wardour Street.
+During the 1960s, Duke Vin helped popularise the emerging sound of Jamaican ska, which he spun at some of London’s top West End clubs: the original Marquee club on Oxford Street, its new premises on Wardour Street, and The Flamingo, also on Wardour Street.

 In the following decades, the Duke continued to DJ all over London and beyond.
 He was still playing at the Notting Hill Carnival, albeit on Gaz Mayall’s Rockin’ Blues sound system, well into the 2000s.